tmeissner/libvhdl/README.md

 # libvhdl
-A LGPLv3 licensed library of reusable components for VHDL designs and testbenches
+A OHDL licensed library of reusable components for VHDL designs and testbenches

 ##sim